Oemar Said Tjokroaminoto: Partai Sarekat Islam

 CSI became weak, and its name was changed to Partai Sarekat Islam (PSI) or the Islamic Union Party in February 1923.
 Tjokroaminoto made an effort to unite the outer Javanese groups.
-After propaganda attacks were sent, insurgency broke out wherever, until he and Abdoel Moeis was forbidden to visit some areas.
-In that time, Pan-Islamism was launched.
+After propaganda attacks were sent, insurgency broke out wherever, until he and Abdoel Moeis were forbidden to visit some areas.
+At that time, Pan-Islamism was launched.
 Tjokroaminoto and Mas Mansoer performed Hajj.

-The political suggestion of hijra or "migration" with the non-cooperative attitude to the colonial government was eventually accepted by Congress, which caused Tjokroaminoto's refusal when he would be elected as Volksraads member in 1927.
+The political suggestion of hijra or "migration" with the non-cooperative attitude toward the colonial government was eventually accepted by Congress, which caused Tjokroaminoto's refusal when he was elected as Volksraads member in 1927.
 The Ulema Committee was founded to discuss Tjokroaminoto's controversial Qur'anic interpretations in 1928.

 Partai Syarikat Islam Indonesia

-Later the PSI was changed to Indonesian Islamic Union Party or Partai Syarikat Islam Indonesia (PSII) in early 1929.
+Later the PSI was changed to the Indonesian Islamic Union Party or Partai Syarikat Islam Indonesia (PSII) in early 1929.
 There was a confrontation between the nationalist Soekiman and the religious Tjokroaminoto that led to Soekiman's departure to form a new party, the Indonesian Islamic Party or Partai Islam Indonesia.

 Death

 After the 20th PSII Congress in Banjarmasin in May 1934, Tjokroaminoto became sick and died in Yogyakarta on 17 December 1934.
-His position in PSII was succeeded by his brother Abikoesno Tjokrosoejoso.
+His position in PSII was succeeded by his brother Abikusno Tjokrosujoso.